Horowhenua District Council currently operates its elections under the first past the post (FPP) electoral system.

 The other option permitted under the Local Electoral Act 2001 is the single transferable vote (STV) system.
-This system is used in district health board elections (as from 2004).
-Electors rank candidates in order of preference (1, 2, 3, 4 etc.).

 The number of votes required for a candidate to be elected (called the quota) depends on the number of positions to be filled and the number of valid votes.
 The necessary number of candidates to fill all vacancies is achieved first by the counting of first preferences then by a transfer of a proportion of votes received by any candidate where the number of votes for that candidate is in excess of the quota, and then by the exclusion of the lowest polling candidates and the transfer of these votes in accordance with voters’ second preferences.

 Under the Local Electoral Act 2001 the Council can resolve to change the electoral system to be used at the next two elections or conduct a binding poll on the question, or electors can demand a binding poll.
 A poll can be initiated by at least five per cent of electors signing a petition demanding that a poll be held.
 Once changed, an electoral system must be used for at least the next two triennial general elections, ie we cannot change our electoral system for one election and then change back for the next election.

 Representation Review 2021